 Kudos to SoloPower (61) for responding to the 2012 Solar Scorecard while San Jose crossroad CIGS start-up Nanosolar was once again a no show.

-in any of the stocks mentioned.
+DISCLOSURE: No position in any of the stocks m

 Edgar Gunther is a photovoltaic enthusiast who researches and pens the GUNTHER Portfolio under the Photovoltaic Blogger moniker.
 The GUNTHER Portfolio is an eclectic collection of niche Blog posts about solar photovoltaic technologies, companies, industry developments, and occasional energy politics sprinkled with insight, analysis, and irreverent commentary.